IBM PC Server 500

 "Greyghost"

-Greyghost is configured as follows:
+Greyghost was configured as follows:

 Intel Pentium 90 CPU